Archivist's policy to assess compliance with record keeping requirements under the Public Records Act 2005

 John Creser made this Official Information request to Archives New Zealand Te Rua Mahara o te Kāwanatanga

-Response to this request is delayed.
-By law, Archives New Zealand Te Rua Mahara o te Kāwanatanga should normally have responded promptly and by (details and exceptions)
+Response to this request is long overdue.
+By law Archives New Zealand Te Rua Mahara o te Kāwanatanga should have responded by now (details and exceptions).
+You can complain to the Ombudsman.

 From: John Creser